nhsconnect/FHIR-NRLS-API/pages/explore/api_provider_documentreference.md

 ## 5. Provider Delete ##

-Provider API to support deletion of NRLI pointers.
+Provider API to support deletion of NRLS pointers.
 <!--
 Deletes are version aware.
 In order to conduct an update the Provider should submit the request with an If-Match header where the ETag matches the versionId of the DocumentReference in question from the server.
 If the version id given in the If-Match header does not match the versionId that the server holds for that DocumentReference, the server returns a 409 Conflict status code instead of deleting the resource.
 In this situation the client should read the DocumentReference from the server to get the most recent versionId and use that to populate the Etag in a fresh delete request.-->